kamilfranek/kamilfranek.github.io/_posts/2018-01-14-3-tips-how-to-evaluate-performance-of-your-sales-team.md

 As in everything, there is no general "best way" of doing the sales performance evaluation of your sales team and every team has its specifics.

 **Whats your preferred way how to rank your salespeople and to visualize their performance?
-Please Let me know.
-I would love to hear your view.**
+Let me know, I would love to hear your view.**